 What is a federated repository?

 A federated repository is an existing repository of interoperability solutions (e.g. semantic interoperability solutions, open-source software …) that exchanges information (metadata) about its interoperability solutions with the Joinup platform, creating a pan-European federation of repositories of interoperability solutions.
 Joinup provides “federated” access to these solutions from a single point of access, giving more visibility to the external repository and its solutions.
-The interoperability solutions are described using Asset Description Metadata Schema (ADMS) and shared via a platform with the goal of disseminate good practices on metadata management and encourage Member States to set policies, processes, and infrastructures for “metadata” management.
+The interoperability solutions are described in conformance with ADMS Application Profile (ADMS-AP) and shared via a platform with the goal of disseminate good practices on metadata management and encourage Member States to set policies, processes, and infrastructures for “metadata” management.

 What is displayed on this page?

 On this page, you can see a list of federated repositories with the author, the creation date and a short description.

 - The list of repositories can be sorted by creation date, by title, by the number of solutions and by the rating;

 - A select list of sorting criteria is available at top right of the page

 How to consult the description of an individual federated repository?